Gut Health

 Whether you have celiac disease, SIBO, or both, one thing is certain:

 Your digestive tract has taken some damage.
-That means it’s in desperate need of repair.
+That means it’s in desperate need of help.

-On top of that, you need help dealing with bacterial imbalances.
+On top of that, you need to deal with bacterial imbalances.

 Celiac disease can cause dysbiosis in the gut, a condition where harmful bacteria outnumber beneficial bacteria.
 And if you have SIBO, by definition you’re dealing with a bacterial imbalance in your small intestine.